ahazu/getdata-033_project/README.md

 A new tidy dataset is created containing the averages for each activity and each subject.
 This dataset is written to file  (tidy_data.txt).

-A codebook (codebook.txt) can be found in the repository.
+A codebook (<a href="https://github.com/ahazu/getdata-033_project/blob/master/codebook.txt">codebook.txt</a>) can be found in the repository.

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012